 Contact the Police

 - If you have proof that a package was stolen, contact the police at their non-emergency number.
 Be sure to retain any footage you may have from a surveillance camera.
-If you don’t have a surveillance camera, ask your neighbors if they have any cameras that might have captured traffic on the street.
+If you don’t have a security camera, ask your neighbors if they have any cameras that might have captured traffic on the street.

 Charged with Package Theft?
 Contact Us to Speak with a Theft Lawyer

 Have you been accused of stealing a package in state or federal court?
 Whether you were wrongly accused or you made mistake and are hoping you can live a better life in the future, we are here to help.
 Call us at (817) 203-2220.
 You can also contact us online: